-Century College Library is a full partner with the college community in preparing and empowering students to succeed in a changing world.
+Century College Library is a full partner with the college community in inspiring, preparing, and empowering students to succeed in a changing world.

-- The Library is the major information resource for the College, and supports opportunities for success by evaluating, selecting, acquiring and providing access to resources that enrich the curriculum.
+- Is the major information resource for the College, and supports opportunities for success by evaluating, selecting, acquiring, and providing access to resources that broaden perspectives and enrich the curriculum.

-- The Library provides information literacy training and outreach programs that prepare students to become independent seekers of information and life-long learners.
+- Provides information literacy training and outreach programs that prepare students to become independent seekers of information and life-long learners.

-- The Library supports the accreditation process of the College’s instructional programs.
+- Supports the accreditation process of the College’s instructional programs.

-- The Library supplements and shares the collection through interlibrary networks, and collaborates with consortiums, including MnPALS and MINITEX.
+- Supplements and shares the collection through interlibrary networks and collaborates with external academic and community partners.

-- The Library supports the ongoing research needs of faculty; provides recreational reading and other media for our students, faculty, and staff; and serves the broader community.
+- Supports the ongoing research needs of faculty; provides recreational reading and other media for our students, faculty, and staff; and serves the broader community.